 Local government partnership programmes: local authority and NHS joint stores depots

 Local authorities and NHS bodies are subject to different funding regimes and VAT treatment.
-The following VAT procedures apply to joint stores.
+The following VAT procedures apply to arrangement 2 above.

 Some store depots are operated by a local authority and others by NHS bodies.
 The operator must charge VAT on the income received, in respect of salary costs and fuel and power, as payment for its supplies.
 This charge is often made as a supplement to supplies of stock or as a periodic charge.
 A local authority recipient of these services is able to reclaim the VAT, subject to the normal rules, while an NHS body may claim it as a refund under the contracted out service regime.